acgeospatial/awesome-earthobservation-code/README.md

 - [R-Spatial](https://rspatial.org/raster/rs/1-introduction.html) - This book provides a short introduction to satellite data analysis with R.
   - [Remote Sensing analysis with R](https://rspatial.org/raster/rs/index.html) - Builds on above R-Spatial
 - [GDAL Cubes](https://cran.r-project.org/web/packages/gdalcubes/index.html) - Earth Observation Data Cubes from Satellite Image Collections.
 Also [here on github](https://github.com/appelmar/gdalcubes_R)
-- [Image Classification with RandomForests in R](http://amsantac.co/blog/en/2015/11/28/classification-r.html) - The goal of this post is to demonstrate the ability of R to classify multispectral imagery using RandomForests algorithms.
 - [R code for ML in Sat imagery](https://gist.github.com/franzalex/a95e227cab9b146a6092) - # Random Forest image classification Adapted from [stackoverflow](http://gis.stackexchange.com/a/57786/12899).
 - [whiteboxR](https://github.com/giswqs/whiteboxR) - An R frontend of the advanced geospatial data analysis platform - [whitebox-tools](https://github.com/jblindsay/whitebox-tools).
 - [RasterVIS](https://cran.r-project.org/web/packages/rasterVis/index.html) - Methods for enhanced visualization and interaction with raster data.
 It implements visualization methods for quantitative data and categorical data, both for univariate and multivariate rasters.
 It also provides methods to display spatiotemporal rasters, and vector fields.